7 Revenue Streams & How to Pick the Right Ones for Your Business

 How Many Revenue Streams Should a Business Have?

-As a startup, you may only be able to manage one revenue stream at first.
+As an early-stage company, you may only be able to manage one revenue stream at first.
 But the sooner you diversify your business, the safer it will be.

 If your only revenue stream dries up, your cash runway will start to shorten until you get back on track.
 On the other hand, if you have at least two to three revenue streams, you can offset the drop in revenue from a dried-up stream.